boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 # Verify the final installed dependency relationships
 uv pip check

-# Record the updated installed package versions
+# Record the updated installed package versions.
+# SmartRedis and SmartSim are installed separately and are not used as replay inputs.
 python -m pip list \
     --format=freeze \
     | grep -v '^smartredis==' \